Basic unemployment allowance | Our Services | KelaSkip to content

 4. Visit the OmaKela e-service to see if your application has been decided, how much you will get and when your benefits will be paid.
 You can also see possible reminders concerning, for instance, any documents missing from your application.
 You will also get a decision by post if you have not given up paper mail.

-Alternatively you can complete and print out the application form for unemployment benefits (TT 1e, pdf).
-Send the application and any supporting documents by mail.
+4. Send the application and any supporting documents by mail.
 The address is Kela, PL 10, 00056 KELA.

-What to remember when you apply for basic unemployment allowance
+Things to remember when you apply for basic unemployment allowance

 State the dates in the application starting from the first day of unemployment.
 However, do not file the first application until after 7 days of unemployment so that the waiting period has been completed.